NataliaBabirecka/NataliaBabirecka/README.md

 I am Natalia Babirecka and curently I am working as Junior Accountant but now I would like to start working as a Test Engineer.

 I have started to be interested in software testing this year.
-During this time I have gained solid theoretical knowledge and I begin to learn Python.
+During this time I have gained solid theoretical knowledge and I began to learn Python.

 My goal is to gain practical knowledge in the testing area and to improve my technical skills.